Chloe-ko/SteamDeckPersistentRootFs/README.md

 4. Run `sudo steamos-readonly disable` to disable the write-protection of the root file system.

 5. Run `sudo update-grub`.
-Optional: After this is done, run `sudo steamos-readonly enable` to restore the default readonly rootfs state.
+Optional: After this is done, run `sudo steamos-readonly enable` to restore the write protection of the rootfs.

 6. Reboot